 Applying to the Program

 Eligible applicants are 501(c)(3) nonprofit organizations.
-Please take the Finish Line Youth Foundation online eligibility quiz to determine your if your organization qualifies.
+Please take the Finish Line Youth Foundation online eligibility quiz to determine if your organization qualifies.
+If eligible, you will then be directed to the application.
 Direct-service organizations located near Finish Line stores are preferred.
-There are four deadlines throughout the year, the next two are September 30, and December 31, 2017.
-Local governments who have not set up nonprofits may want to explore opportunities for partnerships and coalitions.

 About Kristal: Founder and Principal of Fundjoy LLC, Kristal is a fundraising consultant for nonprofit and startup organizations.
 She has served as a fundraiser for nonprofit organizations throughout the nation, including Florida, Virginia and Texas.
 In addition to being a successful fundraising consultant, Kristal provides training in fundraising, marketing, and social media for nonprofit executives and small business owners in a number of workshops, seminars and conferences.
 Kristal is published in Grant Professionals Association Journal and Nonprofit Communications Report.
 She can be reached at firstname.lastname@example.org.